PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

 \subsubsection{Polyphonic Music Dataset}

 We explore the task of lyrics transcription on polyphonic music.
 As shown in Table \ref{tab:datasets}, the polyphonic music training dataset, Poly-train, consists of the DALI-train~\cite{meseguer2018dali} dataset and a NUS proprietary collection.
-The DALI-train dataset consists of 3,913 English polyphonic audio tracks \footnote{There are a total of 5,358 audio tracks in DALI, but we only have access to 3,913 English audio links.}.
+The DALI-train dataset consists of 3,913 English polyphonic audio tracks\footnote{There are a total of 5,358 audio tracks in DALI, but we only have access to 3,913 English audio links.}.
 The dataset is processed into 180,034 lyrics-transcribed audio lines with a total duration of 208.6 hours.
 The NUS collection dataset consists of 517 popular English songs.
 We obtain its line-level lyrics boundaries using the state-of-the-art audio-to-lyrics alignment system~\cite{9054567}, leading to 26,462 lyrics-transcribed audio lines with a total duration of 27.0 hours.

-The Poly-dev dataset consists of the DALI-dev dataset of 100 songs from DALI dataset \cite{9054567}, and 70 songs from a NUS proprietary collection.
+The Poly-dev, serving as the validation dataset, consists of the DALI-dev dataset of 100 songs from DALI dataset \cite{9054567}, and 70 songs from a NUS proprietary collection.
 We adopt three widely used test sets -- Hansen\cite{hansen2012recognition}, Jamendo\cite{stoller2019}, and Mauch\cite{mauch2010lyrics} to form the Poly-test as shown in Table~\ref{tab:datasets}.
 The test datasets are English polyphonic songs, that are manually segmented into line-level audio snippets of an average length of 8.13 seconds, each of which we will refer to as an \textit{audio line}.
-In our experiments, we transcribe the lyrics of a song line-by-line to avoid the possibility of accumulated errors in Viterbi decoding that is known to occur in long audio clips, for example, when a whole song of 3-4 minutes is transcribed in one decoding step~\cite{moreno1998recursive,gupta2018semi,demirel2021low}.
-We have manually verified and ensured correctness of these line-level segments and their corresponding transcriptions\footnote{Our line-level segmented Hansen, Mauch and Jamendo test sets is available in \url{https://github.com/xiaoxue1117/ALTP_chords_lyrics}.}.
+In our experiments, we transcribe the lyrics of a song line-by-line following~\cite{gao2021tran}.